adam-dziedzic/bandlimited-cnns/cnns/nnlib/robustness/README.md

 The main file of the project is in cnns/nnlib/robustness/main_adversarial.py.

-The compression in the frequency domain is implemented in: cnns/nnlib/pytorch_layers/fft_band_2D_complex_mask.py There can be find noise.py and round.py layers in the same folder for the noisy channel and feature squeezing (color depth reduction, also known as rounding).
+The compression in the frequency domain is implemented in: cnns/nnlib/pytorch_layers/fft_band_2D_complex_mask.py You can also find: noise.py and round.py layers in the same folder for the noisy channel and feature squeezing (color depth reduction, also known as rounding).

 The arguments are listed in cnns/nnlib/utils/arguments.py and cnns/nnlib/utils/exec_args.py.